manishkharthik/tp/docs/UserGuide.md

 ### Key Features
 With TutorTrack, you can:
-* **Manage student profiles** - Add, edit, delete, and archive student information including emergency contacts, and assigned classes
+* **Manage student profiles** - Add, edit, delete, and archive student information including their name,emergency contact and assigned subjects, amongst others
 * **Track subjects and lessons** - Organize students by subjects and maintain lesson records
 * **Monitor attendance** - Mark and view attendance for individual lessons
 * **Track payments** - Keep tabs on payment status for each student